 - Your uninsured motorist coverage should be at least as high as your general liability insurance limits.
 In fact, we recommend that you purchase the maximum uninsured motorist coverage available.

-- Make sure your policy covers uninsured, underinsured, and hit and run drivers.
+- Make sure your policy covers uninsured, underinsured, and hit-and-run drivers.

 - Be aware that saving money in the short term by declining coverage might end up hurting you in the long run if you’re involved in an accident that is not covered by your insurance policy.

+Defending yourself in an uninsured motorist accident case can be tricky, and often it is even more complicated than an auto accident with an insured motorist.
 If you or someone you love has been injured in an auto accident with an uninsured motorist in Virginia, then you’ll want an experienced attorney on your side to fight for your rights.